yarnpkg/berry/packages/gatsby/content/advanced/error-codes.md

 - Or you might have someone doing strange things on your lockfile.
 It might be a mistake (for example someone manually modifying a lockfile for debug but forgetting to revert the changes), or a problem (for example a malicious users trying to perform some sort of [supply chain attack](https://en.wikipedia.org/wiki/Supply_chain_attack)).

 If the use case appears legit (for example if the bug comes from Yarn), you can bypass the check on PRs by adding a `--no-check-resolutions` flag to your `yarn install` command.
 But be careful: this is a security feature; disabling it may have consequences.

+## YN0080 - `NETWORK_DISABLED`

+The `enableNetwork` flag is set to `false`, preventing any request to be made.

+Note that the Yarn configuration allows [`enableNetwork`](/configuration/yarnrc#enableNetwork) to be set on a per-registry basis via `npmRegistries`.

+## YN0081 - `NETWORK_UNSAFE_HTTP`

+Yarn will by default refuse to perform http (non-https) queries to protect you against accidental man-in-the-middle attacks.

+To bypass this protection, add the specified hostname to [`unsafeHttpWhitelist`](/configuration/yarnrc#unsafeHttpWhitelist).

+## YN0082 - `RESOLUTION_FAILED`

+Yarn failed to locate a package version that could satisfy the requested range.
+This usually happens with semver ranges that target versions not published yet (for example `^1.0.0` when the latest version is `0.9.0`), but can be also caused by a couple of other reasons:

+- The registry may not have been set properly (so Yarn is querying the public npm registry instead of your internal one)

+- The version may have been unpublished (although this shouldn't be possible for the public registry)